 |Shows a visual snapshot of the results for a specific test over time.
 See the Test History page for specific views and capabilities descriptions.

 |Shows graphical visualizations of all tests.
-Applying filters to this view makes it easy to compare test outcomes for different variables, such as device browser version.
+Applying filters to this view makes comparing test outcomes for different variables, such as the device browser version, manageable.
 See the Trends page for detailed documentation.

 |Shows how many VM instances are in use simultaneously at any given time.
 See Team Concurrency for information about how concurrency is allocated.

 |Exposes the results of the Sauce Labs machine learning algorithms that comb through every command run in every test and each error thrown in those tests to determine emerging patterns.
 See the Failure Analysis page for detailed documentation.

 At the top of each page in the Insights interface is a set of properties by which you can filter the data shown on that page.
 As you specify values for each property, the setting is shown below the filters bar and the data on the page refreshes to reflect the applied filters.

 The following table describes each of the filters available for customizing your test insights data.

 |Show data for tests owned by one or more individuals, teams, or your whole organization.
 Depending on your access and role in your organization or team, you will see different options here.